shiroi27/Text-to-Speech-App/README.md

 🧠 About the Project

-This project was part of my personal learning challenge to:
+This project was part of my personal learning challenge to :
 	•	Practice GUI design in Python
 	•	Explore TTS integration
 	•	Complete real-world projects from scratch without relying on full tutorials